 Politics affects every aspect of our lives from deciding how our taxes are spent to how our country is run.
 A Level Politics is a fantastic course for students interested in current affairs, and how the decisions of an elected body affect us all.
 If you want to know how the Government works and explore topics such as do pressure groups strengthen participation in elections and how our views are influenced, then this course is for you!
 Key topics you will study include:

 - Core ideologies such as Conservatism, Liberalism and Socialism

 - Governing the UK; from constitutional principles to parliamentary functions

 - Global political issues such as human rights, environmental concerns and how international organisations such as the United Nations and European Union enforce these

-A minimum of a Grade 5 in GCSE English Language and a Grade 4 in a traditional written subject e.g. GCSE History or English Literature.
+Grade 5 in GCSE English Language and grade 4 in a traditional written subject, for example GCSE History or GCSE English Literature.